How much can it be reduced and what's the result? Bruce Potts investigates

-Bruce Potts finds out what happens when you shorten a barrel and fire .270 Winchester rounds
+What happens when you shorten a rifle barrel and fire .270 Winchester rounds?

 The .270 Winchester cartridge has been a favourite with the Forestry Commission for some time, and it is one of those cartridges that has found itself in and out of favour with shooters over the years.